Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 A crucial predecessor for the moderation analysis was the validation and reliability assessment of the MMB scale.
 The hypothesized two-factor model by #cite(<stanaland2021man>, form: "prose") constrained the factors Pressured motivation (Items 1–5) and Autonomous motivation (Items 6–9) to be uncorrelated.
 A Confirmatory Factor Analysis (CFA) was run to validate this model.
 Computing the Kaiser-Meyer-Olkin criterion on the item correlations yielded an overall Measure of Sampling Adequacy of .85, indicating the data were suitable for factor analysis.
-The fit indices of the CFA did non satidfy the predefined criteria: (CFI = [TODO], TLI = [TODO], RMSEA = [TODO], SRMR = [TODO]).
+The fit indices of the CFA did non satisfy the predefined criteria: (#reportModelFitIndices(cfi: 0.851, tli: 0.801, rmsea: 0.179, srmr: 0.248)).

 To improve model fit and better understand the data structure, an Exploratory Factor Analysis (EFA) with oblimin rotation was conducted.
 A parallel analysis and scree plot suggested retaining two factors.
-The resulting factor loadings (displayed in Table (TODO)) showed a strong coherence for the first five items on the first factor (Pressured).
+The resulting factor loadings (displayed in #ref(<table:efa-mmb>)) showed a strong coherence for the first five items on the first factor (Pressured).
 However, Item 9, "It is important to me not to act like a woman" displayed a significant cross-loading on both factors (loading on Factor 1 and Factor 2), suggesting poor fit for this item within the intended structure.

 #apa-figure(